hantsy/jakartaee8-starter-boilerplate/docs/04test.md

 * The `remoteFileAccess` allows `${server.config.dir}/dropins` is writable, and  to receive deployments.
 * Set a `keyStore` and ensure the client to connect to this server securely.

-Start up the OpenLiberty server, it will generate the resources for the new server profile, including the keystore files in *${server.config.dir}/resources/security*.
+Start up the Open Liberty server, it will generate the resources for the new server profile, including the keystore files in *${server.config.dir}/resources/security*.

 If you run the tests, you will got a failure about authorization.

 Follow these steps to import the server certification and make it trust by your client's JDK.

-* Export the certification from the `jks` file in the *${server.config.dir}/resources/security* folder of OpenLiberty server.
+* Export the certification from the `jks` file in the *${server.config.dir}/resources/security* folder of Open Liberty server.
   ```bash
   keytool -export -alias default -file testwlp.crt -keystore key.jks
   ```